MizouziE/web-with-mizouzie/content/articles/why-use-docker-for-databases-and-how.md

 ### Networking containers

 Keeping things separate is kind of the essence of docker containers, but they're not much use if they can't communicate with one another.
-This is nice and straightforward to acieve by networking.
+This is nice and straightforward to achieve by networking.

 Upon creating the MariaDB container above, it automatically made a bridge network with the host machine to expose the ports found by searching through the output of `docker inspect`, which is typically 3306, but was 5000 in our example.
 It gets a little out of that scope when we want to connect another service to both the MariaDB container and our host machine.
 This is where we must create a network which will connect all three.

 Networking in docker treats the network itself as a container that you can add other containers to.
-The only difference is that it is noticably more simple to set up.
+The only difference is that it is noticeably more simple to set up.
 Just the following command, and we're good to go:

 ```sh
 docker network create <name-of-your-network>